 Before joining the State Department, Ambassador Collins taught Russian and European history, American government, and economics at the U.S. Naval Academy.
 Amb.
 Collins received an honorary Ph.D., M.A., and Area Studies Certificate from Indiana University.

-Nathan Feltman is the CEO and co-owner of Genesis Healthcare Services, LLC. and Home Health Depot, Inc., a home medical equipment company.
+Nathan Feltman is the co-owner of IBJ Corp., parent of Indianapolis Business Journal.
+Feltman was CEO and co-owner of Home Health Depot, Inc., a home medical equipment company, from 2010 until 2017, when the firm was sold to Florida-based Lincare.

 Previously, Feltman served as a partner at the law firms Faegre Baker Daniels and Ice Miller in Indianapolis, Altheimer & Gray in Chicago, and as an associate at the Moscow, Russia office of Baker & McKenzie.
 Feltman’s legal practice focused on representing public and private companies with their merger and acquisition activities, as well as advising local governments on public-private partnerships and economic development strategies.